Solving Climate Change Problem Rests on U.S.-China Cooperation

 “China doesn’t want to be seen internationally as the global pariah state when it comes to climate change,” Rudd said.
 “China deciding that its global reputation, under Xi Jinping’s leadership, is such that you can’t just stand out there and allow it to be trashed is one factor in why China has acted.”

-In this clip, Orville Schell explains how climate change will be the reason that U.S. and China will come together.
+In this clip, Orville Schell explains how climate change will be the reason the U.S. and China will come together.
 (52 sec.)